-Note: As of July 1, 2019, the Domestic Workers Ordinance (Seattle Municipal Code 14.23) grants domestic workers minimum wage protections regardless of whether they are an employee or independent contractor.
-For more information on this law, visit the Domestic Workers Ordinance webpage that is dedicated to this law.
+Beginning July 1, 2019, Seattle's minimum wage also covers domestic workers regardless of whether they are an employee or independent contractor.
+For more information on coverage of domestic workers, see our "Domestic Workers Questions & Answers" document.

 2. What is the definition of employee?